sfreilich/kotlin/docs/klibs/uklibs/Uklibs.md

 There are two options to solve that:

 1. Optimize it on the compiler level.
-It is a planned project called "klib-compilation," when each fragment's contents are compiled to klib with IR.
+It is a planned project called "klib-compilation", when each fragment's contents are compiled to klib with IR.
 Therefore, the contents of common fragments won't be duplicated across the whole publication, reducing the size of the artifacts we publish.
    This effort is highly non-trivial from a technical perspective.
 The timeline for its rollout is probably years from now

 2. Abuse the fact that the data in `uklib` contains a lot of duplicates.
 This is where compression algorithms come to play.